-1 Looked after and previously looked after children

-A 'looked after child' is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions.
-A 'previously looked after child' is a child who was looked after, but ceased to be so because they were adopted, or became subject to a child arrangements or residence order, or a special guardianship order.
-This includes children who appear to (in the view of Cheshire East) have been in state care outside of England and ceased to be in state care as a result of being adopted."
+1. Looked after and previously looked after children.
+A 'looked after child' is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
+A 'previously looked after child' is a child who was looked after in England, but ceased to be so because they were adopted, or became subject to a child arrangements or residence order, or a special guardianship order.
+All references to previously looked after children in this Code mean such children who were adopted (or subject to child arrangements orders or special guardianship orders) immediately following having been looked after and those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 Applications in this category must be accompanied by a signed and dated letter from the child's social worker or former social worker confirming their status, to be received by the application deadline in the normal admission round.

-2 Children with a sibling at the School in Reception Year to Year 6

-The sibling must attend the School in Reception Year to Year 6 at the time of application/the application deadline and when the applicant child is admitted.
+2. Children with a sibling at the School in Reception Year to Year 6.
+The sibling must attend the School in Reception Year to Year 6 at the timeof application/the application deadline and when the applicant child is admitted.
 For the purpose of this category, a 'sibling' is a full sibling (sharing both parents), a half sibling (sharing one parent), an adopted sibling, a long term foster sibling (i.e. not a temporary placement), a step sibling (one child's parent married to the other child's parent), or a child of their parent's cohabiting partner.
 In all cases, the sibling must live at the child's home address (as defined by this policy) as part of the same core family unit.
 For the avoidance of doubt, a child of a friend or extended family member (e.g. cousin) will not be a 'sibling' for this purpose, even if they live at the same address as the applicant child.